hale/pghale.com/content/post/hugo--brunch-goodbye-jekyll.md

 ---

-My search for a better static site generator started when I sought help with asset minification in Jekyll and all the results were from 2012.
+My search for a better static site generator started when I sought help with asset minification in Jekyll and most of the results were from 2012.

 I expect to be able to write Coffescript, HAML and SCSS etc. and have the build tool compile and minify this as simply as `rake assets:precompile`.